When soldiers returned to father the Boomers,

 Six thick panes for discarded cradles,

-the clink of empties, and the booming call to grow up strong.
+One shelf for the clink of empties, echoes of booming demands to grow up strong.

 Milk door to window,